rtCamp/wp-menu-custom-fields/README.txt

 - Shortcode with caption
 - Custom HTML with TinyMCE editor

-**Note:** You'll need to add stylings to properly show these custom fields on the front-end.
+**Note:** This plugin works with default themes.
+In order to use it with custom themes, please add the necessary styling.

 == Installation ==